-It is worth mentioning that although these various styles of brilliant-cut diamonds were being produced during this time, the point cut and table cut were still considerably more popular in the early 1700’s.
+It is worth mentioning that although these various styles of brilliant-cut diamonds were being produced during this time, the pointcut and table-cut were still considerably more popular in the early 1700s.
 As the century progressed the brilliants did surpass the old cuts in popularity.
-By the end of the 18th century, old mine cuts in particular were very popular.
-The eventually evolved into the old European cut, which had a more rounded shape and a different facet arrangement.
+By the end of the 18th century, old mine cuts, in particular, were very popular.
+They eventually evolved into the old European cut, which had a more rounded shape and a different facet arrangement.

 In 1919 Marcel Tolkowsky published a book called Diamond Design, which had a huge impact on how diamonds were cut from that point forward.
 Up until this point, diamonds had been cut for either brilliance or dispersion– never both.
 Using a mathematical formula he developed a cut that would balance the two, creating the modern brilliant-cut diamond.

-Since Tolkowsky, there have been some changes in diamond design.
-The modern princess cut was developed in the 1960’s, and in the 1970’s Bruce Harding developed a new mathematical formula to cut brilliant diamonds.
+Since the Tolkowsky, there have been some changes in diamond design.
+The modern princess cut was developed in the 1960s, and in the 1970s Bruce Harding developed a new mathematical formula to cut brilliant diamonds.
 Since then some adjustments have been made to this diamond cut.

 These days, diamond cuts are evaluated by both the AGS and GIA laboratories, based on light performance and proportions.
 The same basic machinery and methods are used for diamond cutting, though technological advancements have been made.
 For example, polishing is now done with a rotating polishing wheel, and cutting is sometimes done with a laser.